 4) Small fish are breaking the surface consistently.

 5) You snag them on accident and feel your lure bump into them constantly.

 The most popular baits for shad are shad darts, curl tail grubs on a jig, and small spoons.
 Rig them in tandem with one on top and one on bottom.
 A go-to rig is a shad dart on top and a spoon on the bottom.
 When you are first learning how to fish for shad, be creative and switch between different colors and styles.
 Shad darts and grubs in white, chartreuse, orange, red, green, and pink are great colors to alternate between.
 For spoons, stick to silver or gold.
 Use 1/4 oz sizes and smaller, adding a split shot if you need to go deeper.
 Shad fishing is one of the few times we do not recommend using live bait.

 Rod & Reel for Shad

 Shad are a light-tackle fish.
-Our simple and versatile multispecies rod & reel is a perfect choice for shad.
+Our simple and versatile multispecies spinning rod and reel is a perfect choice for shad.
 Any medium power rod or lighter will work great.
 We recommend a medium vs a light power rating because many larger river species are feeding on shad.
-It is not uncommon to hook up with a big bass, walleye or pike when working a spoon for shad.
-Spool your reel with 6 lb test if you are targeting smaller shad with smaller lures like shad darts.
-Spool it up with 8 lb test if you are casting for larger shad with spoons or grubs.
-Either will work in most situations.
-Shad can fight and run like crazy, so make sure your reel is built with a quality drag like ours are.
+It’s very possible to hook up with a bass, walleye, or pike when working a spoon for shad.
+Spool your reel with 6lb test monofilament and that’s a perfect shad setup.
+You’ll handle shad of all sizes and be able to cast out light lures with enough distance.
+Shad can fight and make powerful short runs, so make sure your reel is built with a quality drag like ours are.